-You are most welcome to contact Ms. Belinda Ng, the IB Coordinator.
-You may also find it useful to explore the IB website to learn more about this international community.
-Visit www.ibo.org.
-There are also IB related reading matters in the school library for you to get acquainted with this curriculum.
+You are most welcome to contact Ms. Belinda Ng, the IB Coordinator if you have further questions.
+You may also find it useful to explore the IB website to learn more about this international community at www.ibo.org.
+Other great resources within the school include subject teachers or even current IB students who can share their experience with the programme.
+There are also IB related reading materials available in the school library for you to get acquainted with this curriculum.